 Х object of class SingleCellExperiment or Seurat clusters a factor specifying the cluster or cell type for every cell.
-For SingleCellExperiment objects this should correspond to a column called clusters in the colData as- say.
+For SingleCellExperiment objects this should correspond to a column called clusters in the colData assay.
+For Seurat objects this will be extracted by a call to Idents(x). say.
 For seural objects this will be extracted by a call to idents(x).